pmeaney/server020325-debianNpm/shell-scripts/SHELL-OVERVIEW.md

 - For more info on how ssh keys are used in this project, see [./docs/GUIDE-SSH-KEY-SETUP.md](./docs/GUIDE-SSH-KEY-SETUP.md)
 - General: DO token, & name to give server export DIGITALOCEAN_ACCESS_TOKEN=$(op item get "2025 Feb 020325 Debian project" --fields label=TF_VAR_DIGITAL_OCEAN_TOKEN_DEB020325) &&
+  for DIGITALOCEAN_ACCESS_TOKEN... can we create is automatically (now that we CLI logged into DO w/ admin DO key in the first phase of the script)

+- We'll prompt the user for some of them
+- Others, we'll generate based on presets
+  - 2 ssh keys: Human developer & CICD bot (cicd bot we won't use now, but for simplicity we'll add them into the server. (the pub key, which the server uses to verify ssh logins from its end))

 ```bash

 export DIGITALOCEAN_ACCESS_TOKEN=$(op item get "2025 Feb 020325 Debian project" --fields label=TF_VAR_DIGITAL_OCEAN_TOKEN_DEB020325) &&
 export TF_VAR_LINUX_SERVER_NAME_DEB020325=$(op item get "2025 Feb 020325 Debian project" --fields label=LINUX_SERVER_NAME_DEB020325) &&